-(d) Balance Sheet (pages 29 - 30)
+(c) Balance Sheet (pages 27 - 28)

-The Balance Sheet shows the value as at 31 March 2017 of the assets and liabilities recognised by the Authority.
+The Balance Sheet shows the value as at 31 March 2018 of the assets and liabilities recognised by the Authority.
 The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority.
 Reserves are reported in two categories.
 The first category of reserves are usable reserves, i.e. those reserves that the authority may use to provide services, subject to the need to maintain a prudent level of reserves, and any statutory limitations on their use.
 The second category of reserves are those that the Authority is not able to use to provide services.

-(e) Cash Flow Statement (page 31)
+(d) Cash Flow Statement (page 29)